scaffold-eth/create-eth/contributors/TEMPLATING.md

-# Main concepts

-I propose we treat anything other than "base" as an extension.
-That way we don't need to make distinctions between solidity frameworks or any other kind of extension.

-This change should make it easier to grow the options we provide our users without having to classify extensions by category.

-This change requires a new file, `src/config.ts`, where a few things about the extensions are defined, e.g. the sequence of questions about extensions.

-# Config files

-There's one main `src/config.ts` file to configure the questions shown to the user.

-| ⚠️ Note how the extension config file is a JSON file

-## Config files API

-### `src/config.ts`

-Have a look at `src/types.ts#Config` or the file itself.

-Just a quick note to mention that adding `null` as an item in the `extensions` property will show the "None" option to the user.
-That option doesn't add any extension for the given question.

 # Template files

 A Template file is a file to which extensions can add content.
 Removing content is out of scope for this experiment.